klaytn/klaytn-dex-contracts/docs/dex-specification.md

 - reward per block (in reward tokens)
 - the start and end blocks
 - the pool limit per user (in staked tokens)
+- the limit of the number of blocks available for a user
 - the multisig address
-- the limit of the number of blocks available for a user

 The function returns the address of a new staking pool contract.

 #### `StakingInitializable`

-The staking factory contract (`StakingFactory`) deploys the `StakingInitializable` contract when a new staking pool is deployed.
-This contract initializes a new pool.
+The staking factory contract (`StakingFactory`) deploys the `StakingInitializable` contract, which is a new staking pool.
+Staking factory initializes the pool after it is deployed in the `deployPool` function.

+Note that the reward tokens have to be sent **manually** after the deployment.
+If the reward tokens are not sent to the pool before `startBlock`, the `deposit` and `withdraw` functions will not work correctly on the pool.
+In this case, each user will be able to deposit only once since they do not have available rewards yet.
+After that, `deposit` and `withdraw` functions will fail with `TransferHelper: TRANSFER_FAILED`.
+So the reward tokens have to be sent to the pool in the time between after it gets deployed and before the `startBlock` (the block when the pool starts).

 The contract defines two structures:
 - [`UserInfo`](#staking-userinfo) contains information about each user that stakes tokens